va7eex/docker-goesproc/README.md

 # docker-goesproc
 dockerizing goestools for use in remote processing/error tolerance

 This image is very big due to including the OpenCV library as a dependency.
-This must be run as a privileged container.

 Source can be found at https://github.com/pietern/goestools, with a full guide available at https://pietern.github.io/goestools/index.html.